Glass Candy: History

-Beginnings
+1996–2002: Beginnings

 Glass Candy was formed in Portland, Oregon by Ida No (born Lori Monahan), from Vancouver, Washington, and Johnny Jewel (born John Padgett), from Austin, Texas, in 1996.
 The two met the year before at a Fred Meyer grocery store where Jewel worked in Portland.
 They soon began producing music under the name Glass Candy and the Shattered Theatre.

 No describes the band's early work as "droney and weird."
 Their early releases drew heavily from no wave, post-punk, and art rock, as evidenced in their self-released first three singles, "Brittle Women" (1999), "Metal Gods" (2001) and a cover of Josie Cotton's "Johnny Are You Queer" (2002).
 They toured with The Convocation Of... in 2001, and released a live album that year on the Vermin Scum record label.

-Love Love Love and B/E/A/T/B/O/X
+2003–2010: Love Love Love and B/E/A/T/B/O/X

 Their debut studio album, Love Love Love, was issued on Troubleman Unlimited Records in 2003.
 In 2006, Jewel founded Italians Do It Better with Mike Simonetti as a subsidiary of Troubleman.
 In October 2007, Glass Candy released their second studio album B/E/A/T/B/O/X on Italians Do It Better to considerable critical praise.
+THe followin year, the albums track "Digital Versicolor" was featured prominently in Nicolas Winding Refn's 2008 film Bronson, partially in a pair of scenes, and in full over the closing credits.
+In 2016, the albums track "Candy Castle" was used in the season one finale of the HBO series Westworld.

 A compilation album titled Deep Gems was released in late 2008, containing rarities, B-sides, and remixes.
 In a review of Deep Gems, Spin magazine referred to the band as an "[e]ccentric Portland pair" that "spook the dance floor".

-Glass Candy's songs were used for a Chloé runway show, as well as used by Karl Lagerfeld for the Spring/Summer '08 Chanel Haute Couture fashion show and the Fall/Winter show of '08/'09.
+Also in 2008, Glass Candy's songs were used for a Chloé runway show, as well as used by Karl Lagerfeld for the Spring/Summer '08 Chanel Haute Couture fashion show and the Fall/Winter show of '08/'09.

-Glass Candy's song "Digital Versicolor" was featured prominently in Nicolas Winding Refn's 2008 film Bronson, partially in a pair of scenes, and in full over the closing credits.
 An unofficial music video was made for the song in 2007 and starred Australian actress Rose Byrne.

 On February 16, 2010, the band released the six-song EP Feeling Without Touching.

-In 2016, Glass Candy's song "Candy Castle" was used in the season one finale of the HBO series Westworld.